-The Board's role in governance and how this is linked to our strategy is set out on pages 59 to 61 together with what we have achieved during the year ended 30 June 2018.
+The Board's role in governance and how this is linked to our strategy during the year ended 30 June 2018.

 We continue to hold informal meetings and Board dinners, usually either before or after Board meetings.
 Additional meetings are held as required where topics warrant more time, for example, to approve bids or contracts.